Iubenda logo

 1. Setting the cookie: The publisher’s webserver or any JavaScript loaded on the page sets a first-party cookie.
 While a third-party cookie can be set by a third-party server, for instance an AdTech provider.

 2. Cookie availability: The domain that originated has access to first-party cookies.
-A third-party cookie can be accessed from any website that loads the code from the third-party server.
+A third-party cookie can be accessed by the third-party domain that created it when its scripts or resources are loaded on multiple websites (but the individual websites themselves cannot directly access this cookie data).

 3. Browser support/blocking: All browsers support first-party cookies, and users can disable or delete them.
 Although third-party cookies are supported by all browsers, many of them are blocked by default.